 If you start getting frequent pop-up windows, your web browser starts behaving erratically or your machine starts running slower than it used to, your Mac has probably been infected with adware.

-But don’t worry, most Mac adware infections are easy to remove with a free tool called Malwarebytes Anti-Malware for Mac.
+But don’t worry, most Mac malware infections are easy to remove with an awesome free tool called Malwarebytes for Mac.

 Malwarebytes for Mac is very easy to install and use.
-All you have to do is download the software and run the executable file.
+All you have to do is download the software and run the installation file.

-Click here to read more about Malwarebytes Anti-Malware for Mac and download the latest version.
-It works just as well as the Windows version, and it’s free!
+Click here to read more about Malwarebytes for Mac and download the latest version.
+It works just as well as the Windows version, and the basic malware scan and removal tools are free!

 Bottom line: Mac users can no longer assume their computers are immune to viruses, spyware, adware and ransomware, because they are not.

-Bonus tip #2: As with Windows machines, much of the malware that’s infecting Macs is being spread via links and attachments in malicious emails.
+Bonus tip: As with Windows machines, much of the malware that’s infecting Macs is being spread via links and attachments in malicious emails.
 Read this post for tips on avoiding them.